KAIST-Visual-AI-Group/CS479-Assignment_1/README.md

 - Fill in the **TODO** in `model.py` > `PointNetAutoEncoder`
 - Fill in the **TODO** in `train_ae.py` > `step` and `train_step`

-> :bulb: **We recommend not using the T-Net in the AE task.
+> :bulb: **We recommend not using the T-Net (input transform and feature transform) in the AE task.
 That's why we provide the PointNetFeat class without T-Net inside the PointNetAutoEncoder class definition.**

 You can start training the model by the following command.
 Also, at the end of the training it will automatically test the model on ModelNet40 dataset.